Republic of Ireland national futsal team: UEFA Futsal Championship

 The Republic of Ireland has competed in the qualifying stages of the UEFA Futsal Championship twice during the 2010s.
 In February 2009 with a squad that included Thomas Morgan, Gary McCabe and Dane Massey, the Republic of Ireland played against Cyprus, England and Kazakhstan in a 2010 UEFA Futsal Championship preliminary group qualifying tournament.
 The Republic of Ireland also acted as hosts and all six group games were played at the National Basketball Arena.
 The Republic lost to both Cyprus and Kazakhstan, either side of a 2–0 win against England.
 The Republic's scorers against England were Lloyd Massey, the brother of Dane, and Philip McDonagh.
 In January 2011 the Republic of Ireland played against Andorra, Norway and Israel in a UEFA Futsal Euro 2012 preliminary group qualifying tournament.
 This tournament saw the Massey brothers, Dane and Lloyd, take part together in a third UEFA Futsal qualifying tournament.
 Once again the Republic of Ireland acted as hosts and all six group games were again played at the National Basketball Arena.
 On this occasion the Republic of Ireland lost all three of their games.

 DiaEuro Futsal

 In recent times, the Republic of Ireland have been represented by the DiaEuro futsal squad; the national team for players with diabetes.
-The team was founded by Cathal Fleming in 2018 and have gone on to represent the nation at the 2019 DiaEuro futsal championships in Kiev.
+The team was founded by Cathal Fleming in 2018 and have gone on to represent the nation at the 2019 DiaEuro futsal championships in Kyiv.